-John Cenna, Nikki Bella Engaged: Ten Other WWE Fighters Who Are Real Life Wrestling Couples
+John Cena, Nikki Bella Engaged: Ten Other WWE Superstars Who Are Real Life Wrestling Couples

 8. Cesaro and Sara Del Rey:

-Cesaro and Sara Del Rey are one of the lesser-known WWE couples but their relationship and their appearance in IWA Mid-South and All Pro Wrestling garnered them many fans.
+Cesaro and Sara Del Rey are one of the lesser-known WWE couples, but their relationship and their appearance in IWA Mid-South and All Pro Wrestling garnered them many fans.

-9. The Miz and Maryse:
+9. The Miz and Maryse

 The 36-year-old Micael G. Mizanin aka The Miz got engaged to WWE Diva Maryse in 2013 and were later married in The Bahamas on Feb.
 20, 2014.